-REITs should not be undergoing voluntary closure, bankruptcy or liquidation procedures prior to or during their registration.
+REITs should not undergo voluntary closure, bankruptcy or liquidation procedures before or during their registration.

-REITs should have experienced managers, who have a college or university degree, at least three years of managerial experience and a clean criminal record.
-Further independence requirements should also be met.
+REITs should have experienced managers with a college or university degree, at least three years of managerial experience and a clean criminal record.
+Further independence requirements should also be met